adsabs/WIESP/2025/shared_task.md

 (see [Instructions for Participants](#instructions-for-participants) for a precise description of the task)

 ### Dataset
-We provide a dataset of scientific papers from SciX annotated with their associated telescope, categorization, and metada.
+We provide a dataset of scientific papers from SciX annotated with their associated telescope, categorization, and metadata.
 The dataset and competition are on Kaggle [here](https://www.kaggle.com/competitions/tracs-wasp-2025/).

 ### Dataset Description